surma/surma.dev/content/things/portrait-mode.md

 The $f$-Number is called $f$-Number because it describes the iris opening as a fraction of the focal length $f$.
 For example, a 50mm lens set to $f/2.8$ means the absolute aperture is $A = \frac{f}{2.8} = 17.9\text{mm}$.
 The reason that photographers use $f$-Numbers is that two lenses will allow the same amount of light to hit the ~~film~~ sensor, when they are set to the same $f$-Number — regardless of their focal lengths.

 That all was just to say that photographers use $f$-Numbers to compare lens configurations.
 Most articles that were trying to give the “definitive answer” on whether sensor size affects depth of field, did so by taking photos with different sensors and equivalent lenses _at the same $f$-Number_.
-Let’s redo the graph above with a constant $f$-Number instead of a constant lens diameter, so we can replicate the results from these approaches:
+Let’s redo the graph above with a constant $f$-Number instead of a constant lens diameter, so we can replicate the results from those articles:

 <figure>
   <img src="fstop-aperture.svg" width=600 height=400>